 Treatment plans for peripheral arterial disease can range from changes in lifestyle choices to major surgery.
 Treatment can be slow but can help the progression of the disease.
 If left untreated, you drastically increase your risk of heart attack, stroke, and amputation.

-P.A.D and Long Term Disability
+Peripheral Arterial Disease and Long Term Disability

 Peripheral arterial disease is considered a major and debilitating disease.
 Amputation, heart attack, or a stroke are major risk factors with this disease.
 It may become difficult to continue to work if you are experiencing these symptoms.
+Patients who find themselves unable to work because of their peripheral arterial disease may qualify for long term disability (LTD) benefits.

 Some examples of these are: Needing to stand and move about often to prevent blood clots in your legs and frequent leg elevation caused by chronic pain that causes an interruption in your work duties and responsibilities.